pamil/Sylius/src/Sylius/Bundle/ThemeBundle/README.md

 Contributing
 ------------

-All informations about contributing to Sylius can be found on [this page](http://docs.sylius.org/en/latest/contributing/index.html).
+All information about contributing to Sylius can be found on [this page](http://docs.sylius.org/en/latest/contributing/index.html).

 Mailing lists
 -------------